-Many people in the UK will have heard that a big high-street department store, Debenhams, was taken over by lenders this week.
-Stores are likely to close and there’ll be plenty of bricks-and-mortar analysis in the press.
+In Q2 2019, a big high-street department store, Debenhams, was taken over by lenders.
+Stores closed and there was plenty of press analysis about the bricks and mortar stores.
 But what about the digital market value?
 The debenhams.com domain is strong and it should be given proper consideration and due care.
-In this report we look at the health of the domain, find the real competitors and compare data.

-When we took a close look at the UK retail sector last September, Debenhams had a 159 point SISTRIX Visibility Index.
+When we took a close look at the UK retail sector in September 2018, Debenhams had a 159 point SISTRIX Visibility Index.
 In comparison with the biggest comparable retail brand, Argos, it was relatively small but in terms of the high street competitors, only John Lewis was bigger.
 This is a very visible domain across Google UK search results.
 Today, at 117 points, Debenhams.com still commands a good presence in the Google UK search space.

 Take a look at the curve on the visibility graph above too.
 There are no major, or repeat-reactions to Google’s algorithm changes..
 These, as we saw in a recent study, can often indicate that a domain is at risk of being affected by future algorithm changes.

 The domain appears to be healthy in terms of rankings, with a strong 32.49% of all ranking keywords appearing on page 1 of the search results.
 (Update March 2020 – 33.9%)